dookbook/dookbook-weekly/terminology/Markdown.en.md

 ### Raw Table

-!!! info "Standard Markdown"
 This is the *standard Markdown* syntax.

 Demo: